DSK491/Spaced-Repetition-Tool/README.md

 *Test Mode* [*Main Menu* > *Modify Data* > *Test Mode*] pushes forward all reminders during test days. </br>
 **Warning: *Test mode cannot be undone.
 Please duplicate the database file before using this feature.***

+**Disclaimer: Some functions may not be available as of now (v2.1)**

+*Instruction: Before running the program the first time, move the .py to its final directory.*
+    *If it is necessary to move the .py file, move both the .sqlite file (database file) and .py file (code) to the same directory.